-I didn’t want to push him if he were that close to losing control or even shutting down, but I wanted to know how close he was to the brink.
+I didn’t want to push him if he was that close to losing control or even shutting down, but I wanted to know how close he was to the brink.
 “Has this happened before?
 That you felt this way?”

 “I’ve felt this angst before, yeah.”